Wawrzynn/bank-app/README.md

 # Bankist &middot; [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/Wawrzynn/bank-app/blob/master/LICENSE)

 Bankist is a static website that is an advertising website for a bank.
 Person that is visiting the website can browse thought features, operations and testimonials.
 Also, there is a possibility of opening an account.
+Developed during [JS Course](https://www.udemy.com/course/the-complete-javascript-course/).

 ## Installing / Getting started